-Table 4-39.
+Table 4-35.
 CON devices settings.

-Field Selection Description ID Text ID of the CON unit (see Section 4.4.2) Name Text Name of the CON device Virtual Activated Create new CON devicd as a virtual one device Deactivated Function not active (default) Allow login Activated Allow user login at this CON device Allow login Deactivated Function not active Force login Activated Force user login at this CON device Deactivated Function not active
+Field Selection Description ID Text ID of the CON unit (see Section 4.4.2) Name Text Name of the CON device Virtual Activated Create new CON device as a virtual one device Deactivated Function not active (default) Allow user login at this CON device Allow login Deactivated Function not active Force login Activated Force user login at this CON device Force login Deactivated Function not active LOS frame Activated If there is a loss of connection, the last picture shown will still be displayed and is surrounded by an orange frame.
+If you switch to a CPU that does not have a video signal, a blank screen will appear surrounded by an orange frame.
+Deactivated Function not active (default)